Anton Barbeau

 From 2010 to 2015, Barbeau performed in the band Three Minute Tease with Andy Metcalfe and Morris Windsor – erstwhile members of Robyn Hitchcock-led The Soft Boys/Egyptians.
 The band recorded two albums, Three Minute Tease and Bite The Hand, and toured the UK, including a supporting slot for New Zealand songwriter Don McGlashan.

 Barbeau has also recorded and performed with Stornoway, Michael Urbano, Robbie McIntosh, Kimberley Rew, and members of Cake.
 Barbeau supported Julian Cope on Cope's 2011 and 2012 UK tours.

 In 2016, Barbeau released Magic Act, his first post-Three Minute Tease album, and his first full-length vinyl release on Spain's You Are The Cosmos label.
 The album was also released on CD in the US on Mystery Lawn Music.
 The CD and LP versions feature different mixes of the lead-off track, "High Noon," with alternate bass and drum performances from Colin Moulding and Michael Urbano.

 Natural Causes, the followup to "Magic Act," was released in 2018 as a joint release between Gare du Nord (UK) and Beehive Sound (US).
 The album was also released in Spain in 2019 on the Rock Indiana label.
 Berliner Grotesk, the third album in Barbeau's Transfiguration Trilogy, was released in 2019 on the Pink Hedgehog label.
 Kenny vs Thrust was recorded with two different bands and released on Big Stir Records.
 His album Manbird was released in September 2020 as a 2CD set on the Gare du Nord label.
 This was followed by the July 16, 2021, release of Oh The Joys We Live For on Big Stir Records.
-His most recent album, Power Pop!!! was released on March 25, 2022, on the Big Stir Records label.
+Power Pop!!! was released on March 25, 2022, on the Big Stir Records label.
+His double album Morgenmusik/Nachtschlager was released on September 22, 2023 by Think Like A Key Music.

 Barbeau is currently based in Sacramento, California.